Shimizu-Technology/shimizu-order-suite/docs/paypal_integration.md

 - `PAYPAL_CLIENT_SECRET`: Your PayPal client secret
 - `PAYPAL_ENVIRONMENT`: Set to either "sandbox" or "production"

 These values can be configured through the admin interface or set directly in environment variables.
+Additionally, the webhook secret is stored in the restaurant's admin_settings under the payment_gateway key.

 ## Implementation Details